mttschltz/kittythinks/content/food-security-water.md

 _Annual construction of large dams globally since 1900 (Data source: ICOLD WRD, 2020)_

 According to the above graph from 1900 to 2020, they appear to be correct.
 Reasons for the slowdown in dam construction can be found in the increasing cost, the social issues and the increased awareness of the biodiversity loss caused by dams.
+Ehrlich had actually mean more optimistic in their numbers (350 new dams per year) than the reality of less than 50.